Suggestions of decreasing dark energy from supernova and BAO data: Introduction

-In summary, taking into account only the most direct measurements of the scale factor evolution, a rather significant variation of the scalar potential in the recent history of the universe appears to be allowed and within the approximation of a linear potential a scalar potential energy that is presently decreasing appears to be strongly preferred.
-Other observables will of course provide additional constraints on the model parameters but we have chosen to focus on supernova data for this study since these are the most straightforward to compare with the models without additional assumptions.
-It will be interesting to understand how significantly constraints from other existing data reduce the allowed parameter space.
+In summary, taking into account only the most direct measurements of the scale factor evolution, a rather significant variation of the scalar potential in the recent history of the universe appears to be allowed and within the approximation of a linear potential, a scalar potential energy that is presently decreasing appears to be strongly preferred.
+It will be very interesting to see how the parameters will be further constrained by newer data sets for supernovae and BAO as they become available.

+We note that the very recent DESI analysis \cite{DESI:2024mwx} that appeared after the original version of this paper also finds evidence for time-varying dark energy based on supernova and BAO data, though as we explain in the discussion, our analysis here explores a rather different (and perhaps more physical) slice through the space of cosmological models than than the $w_0 w_a$ models considered in \cite{DESI:2024mwx}.